psi4/psi4/doc/sphinxman/source/proc_py.rst

 If the regular scf module is to be run, run it through :py:func:`~proc.scf_helper` so that cast-up can be used.
-Also, add the option to pass the reference wavefunciton by pre-running scf, then running the module with the ``ref_wfn`` kwarg.
+Also, add the option to pass the reference wavefunction by pre-running scf, then running the module with the ``ref_wfn`` kwarg.
 Also, if the full two-electron integrals are necessary for the post-scf, compute them if only the df integrals were run previously. ::